santhoshse7en/YouTube-Scraper/README.md

     * Likes
     * Dislikes

-and finally, returns the output in json format
+and finally, returns the output in dictionary format

 Python library dependencies
 ------------------------------------------------------------